David Jiříček

-Competing internationally as part of Team Czechia, he won a bronze medal at the 2022 IIHF World Championship.
+Competing internationally as part of Czech Republic national team, he won a bronze medal at the 2022 IIHF World Championship, and a silver medal with the junior national team at the 2023 IIHF World Junior Championship.

 Playing career

 Extraliga

 Jiříček made his professional debut for HC Škoda Plzeň during the 2019–20 season where he appeared in four games.
 During the 2020–21 season, in his first full season with Plzeň, he recorded three goals and six assists in 34 games.
 Following his rookie season, he was named Czech Extraliga Rookie of the Year.

 He was drafted 54th overall by the Spokane Chiefs in the 2020 CHL Import Draft.

 Jiříček played only 29 games in the 2021–22 season after a knee injury suffered at the 2022 World Junior Ice Hockey Championships.

 Columbus Blue Jackets

-In the leadup to the 2022 NHL Entry Draft, Jiříček was considered a top prospect, and for much of the year there was debate as to whether he or Slovak Šimon Nemec would be the first defenceman taken.
+In the leadup to the 2022 NHL entry draft, Jiříček was considered a top prospect, and for much of the year there was debate as to whether he or Slovak Šimon Nemec would be the first defenceman taken.
 Following Jiříček's injury at the World Junior Championships, Nemec became favoured to go first.
 Ultimately, Nemec was taken second overall by the New Jersey Devils, while Jiříček was drafted sixth overall by the Columbus Blue Jackets.

+Jiříček began his North American professional career playing with the Cleveland Monsters, the Blue Jackets' AHL affiliate.
+He was called up to make his NHL debut on 28 October 2022, in the midst of a string of injuries to the Columbus defence corps.
+Returning to Cleveland, he was named the AHL Rookie of the Month for December 2022.
+Jiříček was initially named as the Monsters' representative to the 2023 AHL All-Star Classic, but he subsequently was unavailable to participate and was replaced by teammate Jake Christiansen.
+He ultimately appeared in 55 games with the Monsters, recording 6 goals and 32 assists, leading all rookie defencemen with 0.75 points per game.

+On October 14, 2023, Jiříček scored his first career NHL goal in a 5–3 victory against the New York Rangers.
+During the 2023–24 season, his first full season in the NHL, he recorded one goal and nine assists in 43 games for the Blue Jackets.
+During the 2024–25 season, he recorded one assist in six games with the Blue Jackets, and two goals and one assist in four games for the Cleveland Monsters.